Modelling $b\bar b H$ production for the LHC at 13.6 TeV: Monte Carlo simulations at NNLO+PS

 The other independent parameter is the CP-even Higgs mixing angle $\alpha$.
 This results in five physical Higgs bosons: two CP-even ($h$, $H$), one CP-odd ($A$) and two charged Higgs bosons ($H^{\pm}$).
 The lightest Higgs boson ($h$) in MSSM can mimic the SM Higgs, but has different properties depending on the model parameters.
 The tree-level mass of $h$ is bounded from above by $m_Z |\cos 2\beta|$, where $m_Z$ is the Z-boson mass.
-However, radiative corrections (mainly from the SUSY partners of the bottom and top quarks) can significantly alter the tree-level prediction, allowing for $m_h\sim 125$\,GeV (see e.g.~\cite{Slavich:2020zjv}).
+However, radiative corrections (mainly from the supersymmetric partners of the bottom and top quarks) can significantly alter the tree-level prediction, allowing for $m_h\sim 125$\,GeV (see e.g.~\cite{Slavich:2020zjv}).
 We perform the NNLO+PS prediction in the benchmark configuration known as $M_h^{125}$ scenario~\cite{Bagnaschi:2018ofa}, where all superparticles are chosen to be so heavy that the presence of these effects has only a mild impact on the production and decay of the light MSSM Higgs boson.
 Thus, the phenomenology of this scenario at the LHC closely resembles that of a Type-II 2HDM with Higgs couplings corresponding to the MSSM ones for light scalar states.
 On the other hand, for heavy bosons, there are large enhancements in the MSSM scenario.
-Loop effects from SM particles, primarily the top quark, and from SUSY states modify the bottom Yukawa coupling, with these contributions resummed to all orders, which are $\tan\beta$-enhanced.
-For the chosen mass of the supersymmetric partners, we refer to eq.\,(4) of~\citere{Bagnaschi:2018ofa}.
-We stress that the NNLO+PS calculation in the massless scheme contains only terms proportional to the squared bottom Yukawa coupling.
-As a result, \bbH{} predictions in the MSSM scenario differ from those in the SM solely by an overall rescaling factor.
-In the case of the CP-odd Higgs boson production, we have\footnote{Using chirality arguments, predictions for pseudo-scalar $b\bar bA$ production can be obtained from the $b\bar b h$ simulation by employing a heavy-boson mass and an effective Yukawa coupling, while neglecting the suppressed non-factorising SUSY-QCD corrections.
-The latter have been shown to be numerically small in~\citere{Dittmaier:2014sva}.}:
+Loop corrections from Standard Model particles—dominated by the top-quark contribution—as well as from MSSM superpartners modify the effective bottom Yukawa coupling.
+The $\tan\beta$-enhanced SUSY corrections are resummed to all orders in the effective coupling.
+For the chosen mass of the SUSY partners, we refer to eq.\,(4) of~\citere{Bagnaschi:2018ofa}.
+We stress that the NNLO+PS calculation in the 5FS scheme contains only terms proportional to the squared bottom Yukawa coupling.
+As a result, \bbH{} predictions in the MSSM scenario differ from those in the SM—obtained with an heavy Higgs mass $m_A$—solely by an overall rescaling factor.
+Using chirality arguments, predictions for pseudo-scalar $b\bar bA$ production can be obtained from the $b\bar b h$ simulation by employing a heavy-boson mass and an effective Yukawa coupling, while neglecting the suppressed non-factorising SUSY-QCD corrections\footnote{The latter have been shown to be numerically small in~\citere{Dittmaier:2014sva}.}.
+Therefore, in the case of the CP-odd Higgs boson production, we have:

 with